-In collaboration with James Walsh, we set about exploring the possibility of upcycling this waste material.
+In collaboration with Ash Allen, we set about exploring the possibility of up-cycling this waste material.
 During a four month investigation, we discovered that the Bluestone powder melts in a kiln at ~1250 deg C. As it cools, it coalesces into a strong solid form, actually denser and more impervious than the original stone.
 During the melt, a small concave meniscus forms on the outer edge of the puddle.
 To highlight this feature and to create an interesting shadow pattern, we decided to make a wall sconce.

 The mirrored bulb, positioned centrally, not only highlights this outer section, but also brings attention to the warm, textured surface of the piece

 Fitz Roy is the name of one of Patagonia’s most notorious mountains, on the boarder between Argentina and Chile.
 Known as one of the most challenging mountains for mountaineers, it is built up with tall peaks and wide valleys, similar to that of the Fitz Roy Chair.